GrantStreetGroup/DBIx-BatchChunker/README.md

 A [CLDR::Number](https://metacpan.org/pod/CLDR%3A%3ANumber) object.
 English speakers that use a typical `1,234.56` format would probably want to leave it at the default.
 Otherwise, you should provide your own.

-### debug
+### verbose

 Boolean.
-If turned on, displays timing stats on each chunk, as well as total numbers.
+By default, this is on, which displays timing stats on each chunk, as well as total numbers.
+This is still subject to non-interactivity checks from ["progress\_bar"](#progress_bar).

+(This was previously defaulted to off, and called `debug`, prior to v1.0.0.)

 ## Common Attributes